-Parents can request that a governing board meeting, or independent review panel be held remotely.
+Parents (or the student if they are 18 or older) can request that a governing board meeting, or independent review panel be held remotely.
 If the parents don't express a preference, the meeting will be held in person.

 In case of extraordinary or unforeseen circumstances, which mean it is not reasonably practicable for the meeting to be held in person, the meeting will be held remotely.